 Successful leadership – capabilities, responsibilities and tasks

-Rune Jensen, Senior Partner, EV Private Equity
+By Rune Jensen, Senior Partner, EV Private Equity

-Leadership is all about creating an environment which allows each member of an organisation to perform according to the overarching ambitions and plans.
+Successful leadership is all about creating an environment which allows each member of an organisation to perform according to the overarching ambitions and plans.
 It is about quantitative and qualitative elements and it is about both the short and long term.
 A lot of it is about encouraging other people to perform, however the individual performance and behaviours of a leader strongly influence how the company, division or smaller team he/she leads performs.

 As a CEO, strong analytical capabilities are needed, but this needs to be paired with strong people management skills in order to create outstanding performance.
 Leaders are role models and influence the organisation through how they behave.
 Their value set as exposed through their attitudes, decisions, promotions, body language and verbal and written communication give strong signals to the organisation.